OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 if you open the source dataset with :cpp:func:`GDALOpen`, you'd need to close the VRT dataset before closing the source dataset.

-To obtain the resulting VRT XML of "wrk.vrt" without having to read the text from an actual file, you can modify the above code to open the new dataset with an empty filename and use the "xml:VRT" metadata domain.
+To obtain the resulting VRT XML of :file:`wrk.vrt` without having to read the text from an actual file, you can modify the above code to open the new dataset with an empty filename and use the "xml:VRT" metadata domain.